Multi Purpose Insulation, keeping it Simple and Functional

 My indoor brooder is too small, the outdoor one is too big, standard 250 heat lamps are too hot, and a 100-watt isn’t hot enough at night.
 Oh my.
 Can’t say the chicks are near as stressed out as me, they don’t seem to mind fluctuating temps.
 But I do mind knowing that fluctuating temps are not in their best interest.
 So far, I’m quite proud to say, I haven’t lost any of my chicks.

 This heat lamp thing is a giant pain, raising it, lowering it, up, down, up, down… it’s ridiculous!
 This is the last time I’m dealing with a heat lamp, I’m going to switch to radiant heat using the Brinsea Eco Glow 20 Chick Brooder and be done with it once and for all.

 As for the outbuilding where the brooder is located, it’s a bare bones shelter that offers zero help in maintaining a decent temperature.
 It’s not insulated, so it’s super hot in the summer and offers nothing more than wind and rain protection in the winter.
-I’m tired of that problem too… so today I had the outbuilding insulated.
+I’m tired of that problem too… so today I had the outbuilding insulated and drywall put up.
 I also ordered an evaporative cooler that has the ability to lower the inside temperature by 12 degrees, it’s expected Tuesday.